-The 1930s come alive in this novel by journalist Anthony Quinn, I stepped into his world and felt as if I was there.
+The 1930s come alive in Curtain Call by journalist Anthony Quinn, I stepped into his world and felt as if I was there.
 An effortless read, I was plunged into the worlds of Stephen Wyley, artist; Nina Land, actress; the gloriously-named Madeline Farewell, hostess; Jimmy Erskine, theatre critic; and Tom Tunner, Erskine’s assistant.

 The setting is a time of looming war, royal crisis, blackshirts and strict homosexuality laws.
 It is not an easy novel to categorize: there are murders, but it is not a detective novel; we see the world of art and theatre and prostitution, but it is not a novel about art etc. Packed with period detail, with not one detail too many, this is written with a light hand and a clever plot.
 It starts with a romantic assignation and chance encounter in a hotel with a murderer, known in the newspapers as the Tiepin Killer.
 This meeting of only seconds, brings together the key characters and kickstarts the murder plotline.

-Curtain Call is the predecessor, not prequel, to Quinn’s latest novel Freya.
-I loved Freya, read my review of here.
+Curtain Call is the predecessor, not prequel, to Quinn’s novel Freya.

 ‘The Light Years’ by Elizabeth Jane Howard